-On 16th December 2019, we invited 20 winners of our Junior Journalist competition along to Scotstoun Stadium to meet four Warriors players and pick their brains with questions ranging from useful training tips to which players they would like to team up with on "I'm a Celebrity, Get me Out of Here"!
+A few weeks ago, we invited 20 winners of our Junior Journalist competition along to Scotstoun Stadium to meet four Warriors players and pick their brains with questions ranging from useful training tips to which players they would like to team up with on "I'm a Celebrity, Get me Out of Here"!

 Oli Kebble, Robbie Nairn, Lee Jones and Mesu Dolokata were all put to the test with some tricky questions thrown in and provided the kids with some great answers and advice as well as a good few giggles!

 The team here have put a couple of excellent videos together to give you a flavour of their day!

 We've also got the full run down of questions and answers from our competition winners here:

 Q 1: Archie Little, age 10: What would your top tips be for someone my age who wants to become a professional rugby player?

 Robbie Nairn: It's just about having fun.
 Don't take it too seriously.
 I started playing rugby a bit later, but I would say that the best advice I can give you is to just enjoy yourself.
 Don't worry about what's gonna happen in ten years time.
 Just enjoy yourself and then if it's going to happen, it will happen.

 Lee Jones: So I think the best thing to do, especially when you're young, is do as much sport as you can.
 If you can play football, gymnastics, tennis.
 Anything, anything you're interested in, do that.
 Because when you come to play rugby, and if you want to pursue it at a higher level, all these skills are interchangeable and they make you a better rugby player.
 So I would say do as many sports as you can.
 That should help you out!.

 Q 2: Eve McTiernan, age 16: Do you feel like the dynamic in training has shifted since Dave Rennie announced his new position with Australia and do you think things will change even more when Danny Wilson steps in?